Yousafkhanzadaa/flutter_animated_cards_listview/README.md

 https://user-images.githubusercontent.com/35256849/115954307-a36c3b00-a509-11eb-88ac-6a56c2543655.mp4

-You can download this code and run in Flutter environemnt.
+You can download this code and run in Flutter environment.
 "flutter run"